MicrosoftDocs/sdk-api/sdk-api-src/content/interactioncontext/nf-interactioncontext-registeroutputcallbackinteractioncontext.md

 ### -param clientData [in, optional]

 A pointer to an object that contains information about the client.
-The value typically points to the object for which the member function is called (<b>this</b>).
+The value typically points to the object for which the member function is called (**this**).

 ## -returns

 If this function succeeds, it returns S_OK.

 Otherwise, it returns an HRESULT error code.

 ## -remarks